Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 With ultrawide monitors, you’ll be able to see more full-sized windows side-by-side on your screen.
 This makes 38-inch monitors incredibly useful for working professionals who need to multitask on a regular basis.

 Another difference to note is the fact that most 38-inch monitors offer a curved screen.
-With more horizontal real estate, seeing everything on your display can be difficult.
+Seeing everything on your display can be difficult with more horizontal real estate.
 A curved monitor makes everything easier to see without turning your head.

 At the simplest level, a 38-inch monitor works by plugging into your computer via one of the display ports.
 Once the monitor is plugged in, your computer transfers data and visuals directly to the monitor through the display cable you plugged in.